learlab/learlab.github.io/team/index.md

 ## Join

+### Undergraduate/ Gradudate Student Researcher

+We are currently hiring undergraduate students who are interested in natural language processing (NLP) techniques, the application of computational tools, and machine learning algorithms.

 ### Post Doctoral Researcher

 We would like a post doc.
 If you have experience in the following areas, check back here.
 We will open applications soon.